Ezerwald/VismaShortageManager/README.md

 - **List Shortages**: View a list of all shortages with options to filter by title, date range, category, and room.
 - **Delete Shortages**: Remove shortages from the list.
 - **Filter Shortages**: Apply multiple filters to narrow down the list of shortages.
-- **User Management**: Set the current user for actions such as adding or deleting shortages.
+- **User Management**: Set the current user specifying permission level for actions such as adding or deleting shortages.

+## Programming Patterns Used

+- **Command Pattern**:
+Utilized to encapsulate actions as objects implementing `IConsoleCommand`.
+This pattern separates requesters from executors, enhancing flexibility.

+- **Repository Pattern**:
+Abstracts data access operations via `IShortageRepository`, isolating business logic from data storage.
+Enhances maintainability and scalability.

 ## Dependency Injection

 This project uses `Microsoft.Extensions.DependencyInjection` for managing dependencies.
 This allows for better separation of concerns and easier unit testing.
 The following services and commands are registered:

 - **Services**:
+  - `ShortageRepository`
-  - `IShortageService`
+  - `ShortageService`
   - `InputParser`

 - **Commands**: